 Instrumental in the development of this approach has been Aurecon’s i40 team, which is an internal innovation team that deploys Design to Innovate processes to help unpack a problem and develop solutions.

-Aurecon, in a Joint Venture with Arcadis, has also been selected by construction partners Lendlease and CPB Contractors to carry out the major earthworks and airfields design.
-Major earthworks start in early 2020 at the 1,780 hectare airport site at Badgerys Creek, about 50 kilometres west of Sydney's CBD.
+Aurecon, in a Joint Venture with Arcadis, was selected by construction partner the CPB Acciona Joint Venture to carry out the major earthworks and airfields design.
+Major earthworks started in early 2020 at the 1,780 hectare airport site at Badgerys Creek, about 50 kilometres west of Sydney's CBD.

 While the airport will initially handle up to 10 million passengers annually, the terminal is being built for modular expansion to accommodate the long-term capacity of up 82 million passengers a year by the early 2060s.